real2two/real2two/README.md

 # 👋 Hey!
 I'm Two.

-I'm a full-stack developer who likes to contribute to open source projects and make projects for fun.
+I'm a full-stack developer who likes to contribute to open source projects and make them for fun.

 Most of my projects are made with **Javascript**, including Node.JS.
 (I haven't learned Typescript yet.)